migramirez2/Harmony-ONE/progress/rikako-hatoya.md

-2024-08-17 Sat (2.0h): Brainstormed and came up with an overview on how to integrate the Hold1 lottery train with telegram bot and the list of commands/app structure required (user database, trains, transactions, contracts, etc).
+2024-08-17 Sat (2.0h): Brainstormed and came up with an overview on how to integrate the Hold1 lottery train with telegram bot and the list of commands/app structure required (outlined some tasks [here](https://github.com/rika97/HarmonyLottery/blob/main/README.md).)
 [Updated](https://github.com/rika97/HarmonyLottery/commit/58d5b7fc8fbb36e05e72a37a496945fa5e59c0f0) bot commands from those listed on /Lottery to commands required for implementing Hold1.

 2024-08-16 Fri: Continued working on Hold1: looked into + outlined process for smart contract logic to implement "Hold1 train" (step 4).
 Also worked on implementing user regsitration and management on telegram bot (step 5).